 TL;DR: AI can produce a lot, quickly.
-Your job is still to keep the work coherent: what are we changing, why, what breaks, how do we know, and how do we roll it out.
+The job is keeping it coherent: what are we changing, why, what breaks, how do we know, and how do we roll it out.
 Delegation is the win; responsibility doesn’t go away.

-I’m talking about tools like ChatGPT, GitHub Copilot Chat/agent features, Cursor, and Windsurf used as delegated, parallel workers, not just autocomplete.
+I’m talking about tools like ChatGPT and GitHub Copilot used as delegated, parallel workers, not just autocomplete.

 Autocomplete - “Intellisense on crack”